linz/topo-workflows/README.md

 ### Using different versions

 For each `Workflow` and `WorkflowTemplate`, there is a parameter `version-*` that allows to specify the version of the LINZ container to use.

-## Versioning

-Argo vanilla does not manage `Workflow` and `WorkflowTemplate` semantic versioning.
-We decided to version our workflows using a major version style (`vX`).
-This version is related to the structure of the workflow (for example, adding or modifying a step or parameter) rather than the external applications (i.e. containers commands) that are called.